jrenner/gdx-proto/README.md

 - Subclasses of Movement: GroundMovement and FlyingMovement

 ### Using GDX-Proto For Your Own Projects
-Currentyl, GDX-Proto does not exist as a library.
+Currently, GDX-Proto does not exist as a library.
 The best way to use it for your own project is to use it as a base for a new project, and remove parts you do not wish, while adding your own code on top.
 In the future it may be modified to be more convenient.

 ## Demo - First Person Shooter
 **A pre-built jar of the [desktop demo can be downloaded here](https://github.com/jrenner/gdx-proto/blob/master/bin/fps-demo.jar?raw=true).**